WSWUP/gridwxcomp/docs/source/tutorial.rst

 Making a fishnet polygon (grid) around stations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`gridwxcomp.spatial.make_grid` function offers a quick way to make a uniform (square) fishnet or grid polygon file that is defined by the output and grid resolution parameters set in the configuration file.
-The grids coordinate reference system will be WGS 84 and therefore the grid_resolution and bounds parameters in the configuration file should be in decimal degrees.
+The :func:`gridwxcomp.spatial.make_grid` function offers a quick way
+to make a uniform (square) fishnet or grid polygon file that is defined
+by the output and grid resolution parameters set in the configuration
+file.
+The grids coordinate reference system will be WGS 84 and therefore
+the grid_resolution and bounds parameters in the configuration file
+should be in decimal degrees.

-This is an optional step that is only used again by ``gridwxcomp`` if the user sets the ``z_stats==True`` kwarg to the :func:`gridwxcomp.spatial.interpolate` function, that option will conduct zonal averages of the interpolated bias surfaces using the grid produced by :func:`gridwxcomp.spatial.make_grid`.
+This is an optional step that is only used again by ``gridwxcomp`` if
+the user sets the ``z_stats==True`` kwarg to the
+:func:`gridwxcomp.spatial.interpolate` function, that option will
+conduct zonal averages of the interpolated bias surfaces using the grid
+produced by :func:`gridwxcomp.spatial.make_grid`.

 .. code:: python3

     # Example making the spatial grid
     spatial.make_grid(bias_ratios_file, conus404_config)

-Here is a screenshot of the resulting grid that was produced using the bounds and resolution of 0.1 degrees as set in the configuration file:
+Here is a screenshot of the resulting grid shapefile in QGIS:

 .. image:: _static/grid.png
    :align: center